Kuvelet/Sales_Forecast_Python/README.md

 #### Step 3A.2 - Create Complete SKU-Month Grid

-- Extracts all unique SKUs.
+This step ensures that every SKU has an entry for every month, even if there were no sales in that month.
+This is essential for time series forecasting models like Prophet that expect continuous and evenly spaced time intervals.

+What the below code does:

-- Creates a list of all month-end dates from Jan 2023 to Mar 2025.
+- Creates a list of all month-end dates from January 2023 to March 2025 using `pd.date_range` with `'ME'` (month-end) frequency.
+- Extracts the list of all unique `Item_ID`s (SKUs) from the dataset.
-- Uses product() to build a DataFrame with all possible combinations of SKU and date.
+- Uses `product()` from `itertools` to generate all possible combinations of SKU and month-end date.
+- Constructs a new DataFrame called `sku_month_combinations` from these combinations.
-- Merges the original sales data into the full SKU-month grid.
+- Performs a left join with the original sales data to merge actual sales values into the complete SKU-month grid.
-- Fills in missing sales values with 0, so we can forecast even when there's no recorded sales.
+- Fills any missing `Monthly_Quantity` values with 0, ensuring that SKUs with no sales in a given month are represented as zero.
+- Saves the completed dataset to a new CSV file `all_sku_monthly_w0.csv` for downstream modeling and evaluation.

 ```python